-I love going to daily Mass, even with squirmy toddlers and squak-y babies.... because of the peace that I feel while I'm there.
-One particular period of time popped into my head in particular...
+I love going to daily Mass, even with squirmy toddlers and squak-y babies, because of the peace that I feel while I'm there.
+While thinking about the reflection, one particular period of time popped into my head...

 The 15 minute ride to and from the Mass, and the small, intimate Mass itself, was a silent oasis that my broken spirit was desperate for.
 I clung to God in that silence like a drowning person clings to their flotation device in the midst of a terrible storm.
 There were lots of tears shed and lots of pleas for help on those Wednesday nights.
 Lots of days when I felt I couldn't give one more ounce of myself because there was nothing left to give.
 Somehow, even on the nights that I drove home really, really slowly because I dreaded another sleepless night and children's needs that I felt no ability to fill, God gave me the grace to do what needed to be done.

 I'm grateful for the graces that Wednesday night Mass gave to me in that season of life.
 It was a place of peace in my emotional and physical unrest, a place to let my grief out, a place to let my fears out, a place to find God and try to wrap my head around the fact that no matter how out of control life felt, God was in control.
 It took almost a year, but I know that the graces I received in that quiet time helped me to come to a place where I realized and accepted that I couldn't live in a manic way, trying to "cure" Peter.
 I couldn't spend 95% of my energy on just one of my children while everyone else got the leftovers.
 I had to allow myself to accept Peter for who he was and grieve for the Peter that I thought he would be.
 Mostly, I had to believe that God loves Peter more than I ever could, and that He would provide what Peter needed.
 I only needed to do my part.
 God gave me the grace to stop trying to do my job AND His job...which was good because I was definitely doing it poorly!